markwest1972/smart-security-camera/README.md

 ##### Recent Version of Node.js

 1. [A recent node and npm verson](https://github.com/sdesalas/node-pi-zero) on your Pi Zero.
-2. A recent node and npm verson on your build machine if not using the Pi Zero.
+2. A recent node and npm verson on your build machine.